SpauldingRidgeAdvisory/SuiteTalk/README.md

 Become a NetSuite SuiteTalk SOAP rock star with Spaulding Ridge's SuiteTalk for Laravel!

 Yes, there are several SuiteTalk SOAP packages available, but all are merely rewrites of the NetSuite SuiteTalk PHP toolkit.
-The Spaulding Ridge SuiteTalk for Laravel is written to work seamlessly with the [Laravel web application framework](https://laravel.com).
+Spaulding Ridge SuiteTalk for Laravel is written to work seamlessly with the [Laravel web application framework](https://laravel.com).
 This tight coupling gives you all the advantages of Laravel, plus a full-featured NetSuite integration.

 Laravel: